kubernetes/community/contributors/design-proposals/api-machinery/admission-control-webhooks.md

 We will continue to support Initializers as an Alpha API in 1.9.

-We will point out https://github.com/caesarxuchao/example-webhook-admission-controller and extend it to support mutating webhooks, and as that Initializer docs point to it (e.g. https://github.com/kelseyhightower/kubernetes-initializer-tutorial)
+We will make a user guide and extensively document these webhooks.
+We will update some existing examples, maybe https://github.com/caesarxuchao/example-webhook-admission-controller (since the initializer docs point to it, e.g. https://github.com/kelseyhightower/kubernetes-initializer-tutorial), or maybe https://github.com/openshift/generic-admission-server.

+We will clearly document the reasons for each and how users should decide which to use.

 ## Monitorability